 The history of Nepali press is not very old (click Nepali Media for details).
-But the role played by Nepali press in disseminating information as well as educating the people about the value of civil rights and freedom is indeed quite remarkable.
+But the role played by Nepali press in disseminating information as well as educating the people about the value of civil rights and freedom1 is indeed quite remarkable.

 With the country’s tumultuous political history, Nepali Press has experienced both good and bad times.
 Interestingly, however, the good times are associated with Democracy and bad times with the State’s suppression of Democracy in the country.

 After considerable suffering, the press heaved a sigh of relief with the fall of Ranas and inception of Democracy in 1951.
-But the joys of freedom granted by newly found democracy was short-lived as Democracy was throttled in less than ten years in 1960, when King Mahendra overthrew the elected government and introduced the party-less Panchayat system.
+But the joys of freedom1 granted by newly found democracy was short-lived as Democracy was throttled in less than ten years in 1960, when King Mahendra overthrew the elected government and introduced the party-less Panchayat system.
 The thirty years that followed remained a dark period for the Nepali press, yet it played significant role in spreading civic and political awareness among the people.

 The restoration of Democracy in 1990 again came as a boon to the Nepali press.
 During the entire decade of the nineties, the press witnessed a tremendous rise.
 New and more competitive broadsheet daily newspapers came to the scene at the private sector and broadcast and online media also started making their presence conspicuous.
 Media was successful to establish a domain in the people’s hearts as an essential and inevitable component of progressive modern society.